Best Personal Loans With a Cosigner in 2025

 What are the risks of using a cosigner?

-Before you decide to cosign a personal loan, it’s important to evaluate the downsides of choosing this route.
+Before you decide to cosign a personal loan, it’s important to evaluate the downsides.
 Here’s what you need to know about the risks of using a co-applicant on a loan:

-• Cosigning or co-borrowing for a loan can also increase your debt-to-income ratio, which may make it more challenging to secure other forms of credit down the road.
+• Harder to qualify for future loans or credit.
+Cosigning a loan can increase your debt-to-income ratio, which may make it difficult to take out more credit until the cosigned loan is paid off.

-• If you have trouble repaying a loan, financial repercussions may not be the only fallout.
-Your relationship with your co-applicant may suffer, as well.
+• Strained relationship.
+If you have trouble repaying a loan, financial repercussions may not be the only fallout.
+Your relationship with your co-applicant may suffer as well.

 How to compare personal loans if you have a cosigner

-Applying for a personal loan with a cosigner comes with its own set of hoops you’ll need to jump through along with your co-applicant.
-Here’s what you should consider before applying for a loan:
+Applying for a personal loan with a cosigner comes with additional hoops to jump through.
+Here’s what you should consider before applying with a cosigner:

-• Application timeline: If you use a cosigner or co-borrower, this may add extra time to the personal loan application process since your lender won’t just be evaluating you, but your co-applicant, as well.
+• Application timeline: Using a cosigner or co-borrower may add extra time to the personal loan application process, since the lender will be evaluating two applicants instead of just one.

-How to apply for a personal loan with a cosigner
+How to use LendingTree to find a personal loan with a cosigner

 How we chose the best personal loans with cosigners

-We reviewed more than 28 lenders that offer personal loans to determine the overall best six lenders.
-To make our list, lenders must offer competitive annual percentage rates (APRs).
+We reviewed more than 30 lenders that offer personal loans to determine the overall best five lenders for cosigner loans.
+To make our list, lenders must allow co-applications and have competitive APRs.
 From there, we prioritize lenders based on the following factors:

 • Accessibility: Lenders are ranked higher if their personal loans are available to more people and require fewer conditions.
 This may include lower credit requirements, wider geographic availability, faster funding and easier and more transparent prequalification and application processes.